Continuous Glucose Monitor (CGM)

 What is a CGM?

 A Continuous Glucose Monitor (CGM) is a device that tracks glucose levels in real-time throughout the day and night.
-It uses a small sensor placed under the skin to measure glucose in the interstitial fluid.
+It uses a small sensor inserted under the skin to measure glucose in the interstitial fluid.
 This sensor sends your data to a reader, updating glucose readings every few minutes.
-CGMs provide valuable insights into glucose trends and patterns which help users manage their diabetes more effectively.
+The wearable device enables individuals with diabetes to monitor their glucose levels in real-time and over extended periods.
+CGMs provide valuable insights into glucose trends and patterns, which help users manage their diabetes more effectively.
 They can also alert users to high or low blood sugar levels, reducing the risk of dangerous swings.
 Unlike traditional blood glucose meters that require frequent fingersticks, CGMs offer continuous monitoring with fewer manual tests.
 CGMs are especially beneficial for individuals with type 1 diabetes or those with type 2 diabetes who need intensive monitoring.

 How does a CGM work?

-CGMs provide real-time glucose readings, showing current levels and trends over time.
+CGMs provide real-time glucose readings by gathering glucose data, showing current levels and trends over time.
 They alert users to rising or falling glucose levels, enabling timely adjustments to diet, exercise, or insulin.
 This continuous data helps users avoid dangerous highs (hyperglycaemia) and lows (hypoglycaemia), and is also critical for doctors to take preventative measures against diabetes.
+Additionally, CGMs offer a complete picture of glucose levels, enhancing glucose control and assisting individuals in making informed lifestyle choices.

 CGM Impact on Longevity